valeriolagatta/HEMR/README.md

 # HEMR

-Music Recommendation via Hypergraph Embedding
+This is the code associate to the paper "Music Recommendation via Hypergraph Embedding".